Daniel Quirk: Early life and career

-Daniel Quirk was born to Mike Quirk and his wife in Bridgeport, Connecticut, and grew up in Shelton, Connecticut.
+Daniel Quirk was born to Michael and Patricia Quirk in Bridgeport, Connecticut, and grew up in Shelton, Connecticut.
 According to Quirk, he initially became interested in wrestling when a friend showed him action figures of Demolition in second grade.
 He began watching the World Wrestling Federation around 1990.
 Bret Hart, Mr. Perfect and The Rockers (Marty Jannetty and Shawn Michaels) would later influence his ring style.
 He was involved in "backyard wrestling" with his brothers and friends as a teenager and, in early 2002, Quirk began training under John Brooks and Bert Centano at the USA Pro Wrestling School in West Haven, Connecticut.
 He also attended clinics held by Christopher Daniels, Mike Quackenbush and Tom Prichard.

 Quirk began appearing in local wrestling shows as Stuart the manager of the Scottish Gigolo.
 On July 21, 2002, Quirk made his professional debut against Beau Douglas in a gauntlet match for Jason Knight's Assault Championship Wrestling.
 A month later, he appeared on another gauntlet match for ACW teaming with trainer John Brooks in a tag team match against Bulldog & Shabba on August 24.
 He also lost a match to the Scottish Gigolo in Worcester, Massachusetts, at the end of the month.
 He would spend much his early career on the road with frequent rival and a later personal friend, Nocturne.